 Special Branch Activities

 Each year the Iowa State Chapter of ASABE orders club polos and t-shirts.
-Club polos are worn for the club picture, during industry tours, and are often worn for more formal presentations in courses.
-During the 2016-2017 school year members were able to also order t-shirts, sweatshirts, baseball caps and stocking hats.
-These are worn by students for informal occasions, such as in day-to-day occasions and around campus.
+Club polos are worn when the club is publicly represented, during industry tours, and are often worn for more formal presentations in ABE courses.
+During the 2017-2018 school year, members were able to order t-shirts, jackets, and baseball hats.
+These are worn by students for informal occasions, such as during general meetings or during club fest on campus.

 During a week-long celebration of engineering in the spring, ASABE volunteered time to assist in grilling a free luncheon for engineering students.
 In such, they were able to promote the club and department.